NSF-DARSE/RSE-course/course_material/git_workflow/readme.md

 * Release candidates
 * Hotfixes to already-released versions

-Do not use Gitflow for most student case studies.
+Do not use Gitflow for most case studies.
 It is usually too heavy and creates unnecessary branch-management overhead.

+### Recommended reading

+A successful Git branching model (by Vincent Driessen): https://nvie.com/posts/a-successful-git-branching-model/

 ## Option C: Trunk-based development — advanced option